NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 ```
     -h, --help      Print help text.
     -n, --name=     Name of new snapshot.
-If not specified, will be set to 'ntap_dsutil_<timestamp>'.
+If not specified, will be set to 'netapp_dataops_<timestamp>'.
 ```

 ##### Example Usage